itsjoelha/tp/docs/team/itsjoelha.md

   - Created comprehensive test suite for command parsing functionality.
   - Implemented tests for edge cases in user input handling.
   - Developed validation tests for semester range restrictions.
-  - Developed tests for graduation requirement tracking logic.
+  - Developed tests for workload and graduation requirement tracking logic.
 - **User Guide**
   - Contributed to User Guide by adding commands such as `/schedule` and the example outputs.
 - **Developer Guide**